This post may contain affiliate links.

 - To help community members “slow the spread” in public settings where other social distancing measures are difficult to maintain.

 Some Hospitals are Requesting Homemade Surgical Masks

-Before you spend time sewing a large batch of masks, please call first to ask if they are accepting them.
-You should ask if this pattern (2 layers of fabric with a pocket for additional disposable inserts) will meet their requirements.
+Before you spend time sewing a large batch of masks to donate, please call first to ask if they are accepting them.
+You should ask if this face mask pattern (2 layers of fabric with a pocket for additional disposable inserts) will meet their requirements.
 You should also ask about drop-off/pick-up procedures.

 - 100% cotton fabric (with a tight weave)